kjellalmgren/pingservices/pingservices-readme.md

    networks:
      webnet:

-	# for production we can use a docker-compose file, then we use docker stack deploy....
+	# for production we can use a docker-compose file, and then use docker stack deploy....
 	$ docker stack deploy -c docker-compose.yaml pingservices --with-registry-auth
 	$ docker service ps pingservices
 	$ docker service tasks pingservices
 	$ docker stack ls

+##Docker debugging

-	# with docker run instead to be able to shell into the container
+	# docker run instead to be able to shell into the container
 	$ docker run -it tetracon/pingservices:2.14 sh
 	# stop the container when you are finnished
 	$ docker stop <container-id>